GRAINS OF PARADISE TINCTURE|

 The seeds have anti-inflammatory activity with a favorable gastric tolerability profile.
 It works in a similar way as the well-known anti-inflammatory drugs.

-In Africa it is also used for the treatment of leprosy, and to expel tapeworms.
+In Africa it is also used for the therapy of leprosy, and to expel tapeworms.

 Essential oils (Gingerol, Shogaol, Paradol, Gingeredione, Zingerone), alkaloids, cardiac glycosides, tannins, flavonoids, sterols, triterpenes, oils, glycosides, tannins, flavonoids, sterols, resins.